The Little Backyard Adventure is brought to you by Rock Candy Running.

 Can I run with my pet?

-Runners for the LBA Race are not allowed to race with pets under any circumstances.
+Runners for the LBA Race are not allowed to race with pets under any circumstances due to the narrow trails and people overtaking each other on the course.

 Will the course be closed to non-runners?